-- Manage the environment and cultural heritage for the benefit of current and future generations, by: - actively protecting and appropriately managing the park as an operational pastoral farming unit using best practice techniques and enhancing the remaining native vegetation where appropriate.

-- ensuring ecosystems and any significant remnant vegetation that contributes to the overall health of the park are protected, their life supporting capacity are sustained, and they contribute to good water, air, soil and catchment values.

-- ensuring that Battle Hill Farm Forest Park will contribute to a diverse range of landscapes within the region. - protecting the park's landscape values including the combination of pastoral land, remaining native vegetation and steep hills from excessive erosion or development. - protecting significant cultural heritage values and features relating to Maori and early European settlers.
+- Manage the environment and cultural heritage for the benefit of current and future generations by: - Actively protecting and appropriately managing the park as an operational pastoral farming unit using best practice techniques and enhancing the remaining native vegetation where appropriate. - Ensuring that indigenous ecosystems, significant remnant vegetation and restoration plantings that contribute to the overall health of the park are protected for their intrinsic values, including their life supporting capacity, educational and scientific values and for their contribution to the landscape of the park and water, air, soil and catchment values. - Ensuring that Battle Hill Farm Forest Park will contribute to a diverse range of landscapes within the region. - Protecting the park's landscape values including the combination of pastoral land, remaining native vegetation and steep hills from excessive erosion or development. - Protecting significant cultural heritage values and features relating to Maori and early European settlers.